 This is where the fun starts.
 Once everyone is inside your testing room, your proctor will hand out the test booklets.
 You will break the seal, fill out all the boring crap, and then copy a long paragraph stating that you won’t expose LSAC as the evil team of lizard people that they are by revealing the LSAT’s mysterious test secrets.

 After that, you’ll take the first 3 45-minute long multiple-choice sections.
 If during this time, you must go to the bathroom, just raise your hand and the proctor will escort you.
 Just hurry, and don’t worry too much about it.

 Following the third section, you will have a 15-minute bathroom/snack break.
 Clear out your pipes, empty the tank, and have a little snack to keep your stomach from growling.
 Do NOT drink too much water: it has to go somewhere.

 And after the break, you’ll have 2 more 45-minute long multiple-choice sections.
 No big deal, you’re ready for them.
-Then, boom.
-You’re done!
+Then, boom: you’re done!
 You’ve completed your task, finished your race, and made the LSAT call you the boss.
-All that’s standing between you and whatever Saturday activities you plan on using to forget about this traumatic morning is the writing section.

 So, yes.
 The LSAT is extremely stressful, and test day can be daunting.
 But, if you’ve used the best LSAT prep course for you, studied like you know you should, and know what’s coming, you’ll be fine.
 Just try to relax, and don’t do anything stupid.

 And sign up for my LSAT newsletter so you can get great information and free advice!

 John Wilson Booth grew up in Alabama and attended the University of Alabama.
 He moved to Salt Lake City after graduation and began studying for the LSAT.
 His cold diagnostic score was a 154 and he self-studied to a 171.
 Now, he works as a writer as he decides which law school to attend.